poletaevvlad/CubeLang/docs/stdlib.md

 func remove_at(collection: list of T, index: int): T
 ```

-Removes and returns an element of a list at specified location.
+Removes and returns an element of a list at the specified location.

 <hr>